Understanding What We Do: What Is Plaintiff Litigation & Why Is It Important?

 Understanding legal terms

 Both criminal and civil cases involve a plaintiff (or suing party) and a defendant (or party responding to the complaint).
 In a civil case, the plaintiff is the person filing the lawsuit, while the defendant is the party against whom the suit is filed.
-Plaintiffs bring lawsuits in civil court because they believe that they have been harmed by the defendant physically, financially, or otherwise.
+Plaintiffs bring lawsuits in civil court because they believe they have been harmed by the defendant physically, financially, or otherwise.

-Defendants can be business interests, individuals, hospitals, insurance companies, nonprofits, or even government organizations.
-In some cases, a large number of plaintiffs claim that they have been harmed by the same defendant or group of defendants.
+Defendants can be business interests, individuals, hospitals, insurance companies, nonprofits, or government organizations.
+In some cases, many plaintiffs claim that the same defendant or group has harmed them.
 Cases like these may be filed via a class action lawsuit or consolidated into a mass tort.

 Photograph by Pixabay.